 - 30. There is a notable need for affordable homes, with a particular focus on the provision of social or affordable rented accommodation. - 31.
 Housing and Planning Policies should prioritise the delivery of affordable rented products, or rented products into home ownership where opportunities arise. - 32.
 Many households are likely to face difficulties in accessing market owner-occupation, including discounted market housing, due to low levels of deposits. - 33.
 The level of debt of households living in rented accommodation both within the social and private rented sectors is high.
 This is further impacted by the inability of these households to join the register for social housing if rent arrears are above £500 or there is a payment plan in place for a 12 month period. - 34.
 This could be driving a highly benefit dependent private rented sector as households are stuck within expensive private rented accommodation that they are unable to afford, with many households not being eligible or believing they have little chance of being re-housed; and not applying.
 My Home Choice only reflects 138 households in the reasonable preference categories in housing need. - 35.
-Recommendations are made to Environmental Health and Housing Committee to request: - a.
-Officers work with Registered Providers to have in place separate nomination arrangements, with stock in Fylde, for households in rent arrears as a direct cause of affordability in their own homes. - b.
-Officers work to amend the Consistent Assessment Policy of MyHomeChoice to reflect households with housing debt of over £500 are eligible to register if assessed on affordability of their current accommodation. - 36.
-A separate report will be presented to the Planning Committee for their consideration recommending that: - a.
-The key findings of the assessment to increase the supply of affordable rented accommodation inform Planning Policy. - b.
+Recommendations were made to the Environmental Health and Housing Committee on 24 January 2023 to note the findings of the study and allow officers to work to amend the Consistent Assessment Policy of MyHomeChoice to reflect households with housing debt of over £500 are eligible to register if assessed on affordability of their current accommodation. - 36.
+Recommendations are made to Planning Committee to note the findings of the survey and request: - a.
+The key findings of the assessment to increase the supply of affordable rented accommodation form Planning Policy. - b.
 The Affordable Housing SPD be amended to reflect the key findings of the Housing Need Survey.